 “Men In Black,” Will Smith

 (4 weeks at No. 1 on the Billboard Hot 100 Airplay chart, starting Aug.
 9, 1997)

-“Men In Black” was the first song Will Smith ever released under his real name, off the soundtrack to the film of the same name that was the second-highest grossing film released in the U.S. in 1997, behind Titanic.
-Prior to “Men In Black,” Smith had hit the Hot 100 eight times, most notably with 1991’s No. 4-peaking “Summertime.”
-And as a solo act, Smith would follow “Men In Black” with a string of successes that include two chart-toppers: 1997’s “Gettin’ Jiggy Wit It” and 1999’s “Wild Wild West.”
-He last charted in 2005 with the No. 7-peaking “Switch.”
+“Men In Black” was Will Smith’s first solo release ever.
+It appeared on the soundtrack the film of the same name, which was the second-highest-grossing film of 1997, behind Titanic.
+Prior to “Men In Black,” Smith — as half of DJ Jazzy Jeff & The Fresh Prince — had hit the Hot 100 eight times, most successfully with 1991’s No. 4-peaking “Summertime.”
+And as a soloist, Smith would follow “Men In Black” with a string of smashes including two chart-toppers: 1997’s “Gettin’ Jiggy Wit It” and 1999’s “Wild Wild West.”
+He most recently charted in 2005 with the No. 7-peaking “Switch,” as of this writing.

 “Fly,” Sugar Ray

 (6 weeks at No. 1 on the Billboard Hot 100 Airplay chart, starting Oct.
 18, 1997)

 “Fly” was the first hit by Sugar Ray, fronted by Mark McGrath, and although it missed the Hot 100 due to not being released as a single, four follow-up releases in 1999-2001 were able to chart and were quite successful: “Every Morning,” “Someday,” “Falls Apart” and “When It’s Over,” which peaked at Nos.
 3, 7, 29 and 13 respectively.
 Sugar Ray hasn’t charted since 2001, but McGrath pivoted into television hosting and has remained in the spotlight.

 (11 weeks at No. 1 on the Billboard Hot 100 Airplay chart, starting May 16, 1998)